philmayes/midi_maker/DOCS.md

 Adjust various settings. `p`, the probability, is a decimal number less than 1.0. `reverb_width` is 0.0-100.0.

 `errtim`, `errdur` and `errvol` are the maximum number of ticks by which the start, duration and volume of notes are adjusted.
-This adds variety to the performance.
-(A future possibility is to also supply these values on a per-voice basis.)
+These add variety to the performance.
+These values can be adjusted dynamically with the `effects` command.

 ## Performance Commands
 These generate the actual MIDI output using the **definition** commands that have been created.